openhab/openhab-docs/configuration/index.md

 You as the end-user have the **full control** over every aspect of your smart home.

 Every device connected to openHAB is functionally and logically different.
-In order to represent all of these, openHAB defines the following few base components with the given meaning:
+In order to represent all of these, openHAB defines the following few base components:

 * [Bindings]({{base}}/addons/bindings.html) - The numerous Add-ons to communicate with your devices
 * [Things](things.html) - Your devices represented in openHAB